5 Vulva Facts You Should Know

 3. The clitoris is an iceberg

 Found at the top of the vulva, the clitoris is located at the point where the inner labia meet (known as the clitoral hood).
 While it may look small, the part of the clitoris we can see on the vulva is just the tip of the iceberg and the rest of the organ spreads internally and can be as long as 5 inches (12cm)!
-On top of that, the clitoris has over 8,000 nerve endings, that’s double the nerve endings found in the penis, and like the penis the clitoris becomes erect, due to increased blood flow, when aroused.
+On top of that, the clitoris has thousands of nerve endings, and like the penis, the clitoris becomes erect, due to increased blood flow, when aroused.

 4. Sexual pleasure doesn’t just mean penetration